Top Gear Race to the North: Background

 The contest was billed as the 21st Century Race to the North, as a multi-modal version of past railway races from London to Scotland.
-The term Race to the North had emerged in the 1890s with the various railway companies on the east coast and west coast main lines competing for passengers.
-This culminated in the 1930s competition between the London, Midland & Scottish Railway (LMS) and the London & North Eastern Railway (LNER) companies for the prestige of having the official fastest London to Scotland timetabled service, before World War II changed the priorities for the rail system.
+The term Race to the North had emerged in the 1890s with the various railway companies on the East Coast and West Coast main lines competing for passengers.
+This culminated in the 1930s competition between the London, Midland and Scottish Railway (LMS) and the London and North Eastern Railway (LNER) companies for the prestige of having the official fastest London to Scotland timetabled service, before World War II changed the priorities for the rail system.